chobbledotcom/vegan-prestwich/place/goods-in.md

 - "Sat 9am - midnight"
 - "Sun 9am - 8pm"
 ---

+[May 2024:](https://www.instagram.com/p/C6jmrSUtS2v) "Friday evening trip to @thegoodsinmcr for our tea.
+The green goddess hamburger with some crispy tats hit the spot!"

 [September 2023:](https://dumpoir.com/c/9239297160456841813) "A bunch of vegan cakes at Goods In today 💜"